-B) Interdependent and indivisible :- all [10]
+B) The law relate to interdependent and indivisible :-

 All the human rights are indivisible, whether they are civil and political rights, such as the right to life, equality before the law and freedom of expression; economic, social and cultural rights, such as the rights to work, social security and education, or collective rights, such as the rights to development and self-determination, are indivisible, interrelated and interdependent.
 The improvement of one right facilitates advancement of the others.
 Likewise, the deprivation of one right adversely affects the others.